7 Wonderful Ways To Practice DBT How Skills to Master Mindfulness

 Reading Time:

-Do you struggle practicing mindfulness as part of DBT?
-Or do you just struggle practicing mindfulness full stop?
+Do you struggle with practicing mindfulness as part of DBT?
+Or do you struggle with practicing mindfulness simply?
 If so, this guide is for you.

-I’m going to discuss how we can use the ‘How Skills’ to be more effective in our mindfulness practice, and give you 7 ways to do so.
+I will discuss how we can use the ‘How Skills’ to be more effective in our mindfulness practice and give you seven ways to do so.

 They are: